XinaBoxLimited/CI/Arduino.md

 # Continuous Integration - Arduino
-This Repository is a consolitated view of all XinaBox Arduino Libraries and their status:
+This is a consolitated view of all XinaBox Arduino Libraries:

 xChip | Arduino
 --- | :---: